dotnet/csharpstandard/standard/statements.md

 The value of a local constant is obtained in an expression using a *simple_name* ([§12.8.4](expressions.md#1284-simple-names)).

 The scope of a local constant is the block in which the declaration occurs.
 It is an error to refer to a local constant in a textual position that precedes the end of its *constant_declarator*.
-Within the scope of a local constant, it is a compile-time error to declare another local variable, local function or constant with the same name.

 A local constant declaration that declares multiple constants is equivalent to multiple declarations of single constants with the same type.